BlackBerry Dynamics

 • There is no current working directory in the secure file system.
 Paths should always be specified as absolute paths, beginning with a / character.

-Encryption and decryption is transparent to the app code:
+Encryption and decryption are transparent to the app code:

 • File-writing interfaces accept raw data.
-The BD Runtime encrypts the data and stores it on the device.
+The BlackBerry Dynamics Runtime encrypts the data and stores it on the device.

-• When a file-reading interface is utilized, the BD Runtime decrypts what was stored and returns plain data.
+• When a file-reading interface is utilized, the BlackBerry Dynamics Runtime decrypts what was stored and returns plain data.

 • Path access interfaces accept plain parameters for directory and file names.
-The BD Runtime encrypts the parameter values in order to create paths in the secure store.
+The BlackBerry Dynamics Runtime encrypts the parameter values in order to create paths in the secure store.

-• Directory and file names provided as return values are plain.
-The BD Runtime decrypts paths in the secure store in order to generate the return values.
+• Directories and file names provided as return values are plain.
+The BlackBerry Dynamics Runtime decrypts paths in the secure store in order to generate the return values.

-The encryption method used by the BD Runtime generally requires that the user has entered a security password, from which an encryption key is derived.
-For more information, refer to the BD File I/O package documentation.
+The encryption method used by the BlackBerry Dynamics Runtime generally requires that the user has entered a security password, from which an encryption key is derived.
+For more information, refer to the File I/O package documentation.

 From a coding perspective, the BlackBerry Dynamics file system APIs are very similar to the standard Android file system APIs.
 The changes required are minimal and only involve changing some of the class names used.
 Comparing the before FileFragment.java and after FileFragment.java or the before FileFragment.kt and after FileFragment.kt files, you’ll observe the following changes: